-In 2024, I anticipate Ramadan to begin on Monday, March 11th and end on Tuesday April 9th.
-Eid al Fitr, a major Islamic celebratory event indicating the end of Ramadan, will be Wednesday April 10th (Source: The Fiqh Council of North America).
+In 2026, I anticipate Ramadan to begin on Tuesday, February 17th and end on Wednesday, March 18th.
+Eid al Fitr, a major Islamic celebratory event indicating the end of Ramadan, will be Thursday/Friday March 19th-20th (Source: The Fiqh Council of North America).
 The holy month of Ramadan is the ninth month of the Islamic lunar calendar and is one of the Five Pillars of Islam.
 Ramadan involves obligatory fasting for Muslims who are capable, from sunrise until sunset, for 29 or 30 consecutive days.

 I’m asking that individuals, departments, and organizations consider hosting an evening meal one night during the holy month of Ramadan.
 Hosting a dinner would mean providing food for approximately 20 students, being physically present for the meal, and celebrating with observant students.
 Religious & Spiritual Life can help to provide funding for departments or groups with financial constraints.